Harlem512/rm-mod-database/README.md

 Fixes a few bugs with Rusted Moss.

-- Saws in the Winter DLC invisible for Ameli
-- Voidwretch enemies in the Winter DLC are invisible for Ameli
 - One-shotting Elicia (ie with Ameli #5 combo) causes a crash
+- ~~Saws in the Winter DLC invisible for Ameli~~ Fixed in RM 3.95
+- ~~Voidwretch enemies in the Winter DLC are invisible for Ameli~~ Fixed in RM 3.95

 # Checklist